kleidouxos/vulcan/pages/about.md

 Hanson, Norwood Russell.
 “Leverrier: The Zenith and Nadir of Newtonian Mechanics.” *Isis* 52, no. 3 (1962): 359–78.

 Levenson, Thomas. *The Hunt for Vulcan: ...And How Albert Einstein Destroyed a Planet, Discovered Relativity, and Deciphered the Universe*.
-First edition.
 Random House, 2015.